Wisdom Teeth Removal

-These problems are often easily prevented or improved through wisdom teeth extraction.
+These problems are often easily prevented or improved through tooth extraction.
 An examination with x-rays can allow our doctors to evaluate the position of the wisdom teeth and predict if they may cause problems now or in the future.

 Our dentists have extensive training and experience utilizing the latest techniques and equipment in wisdom teeth removal to provide our patients the safest and most comfortable procedure and recovery period available.